 A board of directors is a group of people who jointly oversee the activities of a company.
 In Mexico, your company can choose to have a board of directors or a single director, both of which can be foreign individuals.All companies are required to hold an annual general meeting (AGM).
 The AGM cannot be virtual or held remotely, however, the company can elect a proxy (an agent legally authorized to act on behalf of another).

-Mexico is an ideal place to incorporate a local company and if you choose to do so, you should feel confident that you will reap the rewards from your investment, both in a personal and economic sense very swiftly.
+If you want to incorporate a company in Mexico, you should feel confident that you will reap the rewards from your investment, both in a personal and economic sense very swiftly.
 From car production, aerospace and medical supply productions to a dynamic tourism, fintech and of course, a fabulous mezcal and tequila scene, Mexico is the perfect place for you and your colleagues.

 Interested in learning more about market entry & commercial opportunities in Latin America?
 Keep watching and learn how our market entry services can support your business in Latin America.